 Next, we examine perhaps the most consequential outcome of network structure: opinion change.
-Recall that, in each network, we seed one perspective (i.e. the underdog's) half as frequently as the other.
+Recall that, in each network, we seed one perspective (i.e., the underdog's) half as frequently as the other.
 Our examination so far suggests that networks enabling broad access allow underdogs to achieve exposure equal to dominant perspectives.
-In networks where one's contacts are connected to the same region (i.e. clustered lattices), underdogs are underexposed.
-Our third hypothesis states that wider exposure causes opinions to shift in favor of the underdog.
-We first examine the percentage of subjects who agreed with the underdog viewpoint in the final survey.
+In networks where one's contacts are connected to the same region (i.e., clustered lattices), underdogs are underexposed.
+Our third hypothesis states that wider exposure causes opin-

+Figure 2.
+Participants reported greater learning and support for the underdog in the random network than in the clustered lattice. ions to shift in favor of the underdog.
+We first examine the percentage of subjects who agreed with the underdog view-point in the final survey.
 The questions read: "Would you say you oppose or support genetically modified foods?" and "Would you say you oppose or support electric cars?"
 Responses ranged from "definitely oppose" (1) to "definitely support" (7).
-In Figure 2, we collapse across the issues and show, in the right two bars, the percentage of subjects who report that they "support" or "definitely support" the underdog perspective.
-In the clustered lattice, 28 percent support the underdog, which is lower than the 38 percent who support the underdog in the random network.
+In figure 2, we collapse across the issues and show, in the right two bars, the percentage of subjects who report that they "support" or "definitely support" the underdog perspective.
+In the clustered lattice, 28% support the underdog, which is lower than the 38% who support the underdog in the random network.

 Our results should be viewed as preliminary evidence of the effects of network structure on underdog exposure, learning, and opinion formation.
-In our Web Appendix, we provide three statistical analyses and discuss in more detail the assumptions about independence that underlie them.
+In our appendix, available online, we provide three statistical analyses and discuss in more detail the assumptions about independence that underlie them.
 First, we model learning and support for the underdog to explore how the effect of network structure varied by party affiliation.
 In doing so, we find that the additional exposure to underdog viewpoints only changed attitudes among those who did not already agree with them.
 Second, we incorporate the control (no network) condition to show that opinions changed because subjects in the random network moved away from the baseline level of support; opinions among subjects in the clustered lattice did not significantly differ from the baseline.
 Finally, we show that there was no selective attrition that might have affected the findings.

-Robustness: Computer Simulations
+Robustness: Computer simulations